 5. Choose herbal teas or formulas over pharmaceuticals.

-If you want to stop the craziness of poor sleep and lethargic days, then natural is a great way to go.
+If you want to stop the craziness of poor sleep and lethargic days, then Chinese Herbal Medicine has great natural solutions.
 Here’s my personal story with Ambien.
 I was first prescribed Ambien when I was only in my early 20’s.
 I was in a corporate sales job, where looking back, I was overworked and utterly running on fumes.
 Instead of laying my head down and falling asleep, my body and mind were so overstimulated at night that I would lie awake and overthink until the sun came up.
 Eventually, this lead to a severe sleep disorder, where I was prescribed Ambien to help me sleep.
 At one point early in my corporate career, a doctor prescribed a stimulant to keep me awake during the day while I was taking Ambien at night.

 Needless to say, I ended up being dependent on Ambien for over 10 years.
 Each time I tried to get off of it, I would go one, two, sometimes three days with no sleep.
 At that time in my life, I did not know there were other options.
 Only when I went to school to become a Chinese Medical Practitioner did I learn that I could use herbal therapy and acupuncture to help rid my dependence of Ambien and give me a good night of restful sleep.
 It took months to get off of Ambien, but acupuncture and herbs worked.
 Now, I sleep restfully, without need for sleep aids.